-For the year as a whole, most measures of growth in the economy were strong through 2023.
-Although inflation is moving in the right direction, it has proven to be more persistent that expected through the first half of the year.
-Therefore, the possibility of a recession remains a concern, at least over the short-term, and may impact the Authority's operating results through changes in travel behavior.
+For the year as a whole, most measures of growth in the economy were strong in 2023.
+Although inflation is moving in the right direction, it has proven to be more persistent than expected through the first half of calendar year 2024.
+Therefore, the possibility of a recession remains a concern, at least over the short-term, and may impact the Authority's operating results through changes in economic activity and travel behavior.